mewmewdevart/MicroShell/README.md

 ## 🦾 Technologies

 ## 🔗 References
+[Padrões de Commits](https://github.com/iuricode/padroes-de-commits) | The "Padrões de Commits" (Commit Patterns) repository is a collection of guidelines and best practices for creating meaningful and consistent commit messages in Git repositories.

 ## 📜  License
 This project is licensed under the terms of the [LICENSE](LICENSE) file.
 See the file for more details. <br>